NBPub/Springboard/Capstone Three/README.md

 ![Final Model Schematic](./model_schematic_annotated.png "MobileNetV2 combined model")

 The final model contains two "data streams".
-One for the plant images, which contains a learnable resizing layer, image augmentation layers, amd featire extraction via MobileNetV2.
+One for the plant images, which contains a learnable resizing layer, image augmentation layers, amd feature extraction via MobileNetV2.
-The other simply takes the processed geodata as an input.
-These features are concatenated and then fed into fully connected dense layers for plant trait prediction.
+The other takes the processed geodata as an input.
+These streams are concatenated and then fed into fully connected dense layers for plant trait prediction.

 <details><summary>Model Training Histories</summary>